-The continual rise of e-commerce, the “Amazon effect”, the tight labor market, and increased compliance are all challenges brands face when getting their products to their final destinations.
+The continual rise of e-commerce, the “Amazon effect”, and increased compliance are all challenges brands face when getting their products to their final destinations.
 As a result, there are more options than ever to transport, store, fulfill, and deliver goods.
 That’s why many brands rely on a 3PL (or third-party logistics provider) to manage their supply chain.
 In this guide, we’ll walk through what a 3PL is, who uses a 3PL, and best practices for selecting or switching supply chain providers.

 A 3PL or third-party logistics provider is a partner option that manages all of or some aspects of a brand’s supply chain.
 This includes everything from Freight Forwarding (i.e. getting a product from overseas into the United States), Warehousing & Fulfillment (storing product as well as picking, packing, and shipping orders), and Transportation (delivering goods to their final destination whether that is the warehouse, the retail store, or consumer).

 A 3PL is an extension of the brand whose supply chain they are managing.
 They are the invisible, behind-the-scenes partner that many end consumers have no idea even exists.